 For more caregiver resources: Sign up for the monthly Community News for Caregivers e-newsletter.

 Durable Medical Equipment: Our occupational therapist is available should you need durable medical equipment or a consultation regarding your home safety needs.
 Consults are available via phone, video conference, porch visits, and 30-minute in-home meetings.

 COMMUNITY BASED SERVICE and PROGRAMS

 For information or to register for our Community Based Services, call the Passmore Center 919-245-2015 or Seymour Center 919-968-2070

 Fit Seniors: Exercise and wellness options designed to help keep you fit and healthy.
 Exercise with your favorite OCDOA fitness instructor, and discover valuable tools for staying healthy at home or on the go.
-Try something new using easy to follow health and exercise guides, videos and live online classes.
+Try something new using easy to follow health and in-person exercise instruction, videos and/or live online classes.
 Visit Fit Seniors for options like Balance Class I, Yoga, Strength Training, Staying Well at Home, Safe Driving and more.
-New options added frequently so stay tuned and get started today, it’s FREE!
+New options added frequently so stay tuned, some are FREE!